-As a technical agency we get a lot of speed optimisation work come our way.
-Whilst we’re big fans of Shopify and a committed Shopify Partner that works with a lot of high end Shopify stores.
-A common pattern we find with Shopify stores is around it’s performance, which is typically isolated to three main areas.
+As a Shopify agency, we’re big fans and a committed Shopify Partner that works with a lot of high-end Shopify stores.
+We get a lot of speed optimisation work come our way and a common pattern we find with Shopify stores is around its performance, which is typically isolated to three main areas.

 - Image handling

 Let’s drive into this a bit deeper.